 Additional Background Information: Thirteen years earlier (June of 2003), I had visited the PMWHR, observing the wild horses and their habitat, including the famous stallion Cloud and his band.
 At this time, these unique mustangs were inhabiting their traditional, upper summering meadows and forests (composed of Douglas fir, limber pine, certain spruce & other trees) on the Custer National Forest that adjoins BLM PMWHR land to the south.
 The Pryor herd had occupied this USFS area in 1971 when the Wild Free-Roaming Horses and Burros Act was first passed – which should give them the legal right to live here according to the act’s core intent.
 And even earlier, the PMWHR had been declared a nationally protected “range” in 1968 by Secretary of the Interior Stewart Udall (Fazio, 1997).

-In 2003, the horses I observed appeared to be amply dispersed and ecologically harmonious.
-They were not overcrowding their highland meadows and interspersed woodlands, but complementing them in the many ways horses complement ecosystems.
+In 2003, the mustangs I observed appeared to be amply dispersed and ecologically harmonious.
+They were not overcrowding their highland meadows and interspersed woodlands, but complementing them in the many ways horses complement ecosystems (Downer 2014 a & b).
 So in 2016, it was very disturbing to witness how these horses were being blocked from their traditional highland habitat by a two-mile-long, buck-and-pole fence that very effectively kept them from inhabiting their legitimate ancestral grounds.
 Dr. Ron Hall had documented these horses in their summering meadows in 1971 in his scientific study (Hall, 1972).
-And this makes the U.S. Forest Service’s depriving them of their natural home actually illegal.
+And this makes the U.S. Forest Service’s depriving them of their natural home actually illegal (see The Cloud Foundation, 2016).

 Study Methodology: Between June 9 and 14, 2016, I conducted 34 ecological evaluations throughout the PMWHR.
 These were in the form of 100-foot transects and followed methodologies described in the manual: “Interpreting Indicators of Rangeland Health” (BLM et al, 2005).
+By “evaluation” I refer to a type of in-field observational study of the life community, including its soil, moisture, and the living plants and animals themselves.
+Much of this “evaluation” depends upon my own assessment of the ecosystem as a professional ecologist and can be compared with BLM-Billings recent ecological assessment (see Bureau of Land Management, 2016).
+Concerning the latter, I think it justified to say that much of the BLM’s analysis comes from the point of view of traditional livestock- or big-game-serving interests that favors ruminant herbivores such as cattle, sheep, including bighorn, deer, elk, etc.

 My ecological evaluations take into consideration three major ecosystem attributes: (1) Soil and Site Stability (soil); (2) Hydrologic Function (water); and (3) Biotic Integrity (the living community).